matthew-sayer/LlamaScraperAI/README.md

 - **Conversational AI**: Uses a Meta LLAMA 3 text-generation pipeline to answer questions based on the scraped data.
 - **Semantic Search**: Implements semantic search to find the most relevant context for the questions.
 - **Search Page**: Enables the user to search through the DuckDB contents held in memory.
+- **Automated and manual evaluation**: Enables scoring of AI chat responses against input similarity, and then manual scoring against user feedback and stated intent.
+- **Analytics Page**: Enables the user to query the automated evaluation and manual evaluation tables with customisable SQL.

 ## Requirements